cocaer/simpleNMT/readme.md

 # Less is more

-This repository aims to provide the minimal functions for NMT training and be easy  and flexiable as possible to modify for research.
+This repository aims to provide the minimal functions for NMT training and be easy  and flexiable to adapt for research.

 ## Step 1.
 Train NMT Model